|Nutritional Guidelines (per serving)|

 2 1/4 cups granulated sugar

 Place the granulated sugar, cocoa powder, flour, and salt in a medium-sized saucepan, along with 1/2 cup of the milk and whisk to combine into a thick paste.

 Whisk in the remaining milk and bring the mixture to a boil over medium-high heat, stirring occasionally.
 This can take up to 10 minutes.

 When the sauce comes to a boil, reduce the heat to low and simmer very gently for 5 minutes, whisking often.
 Remove from heat, add the vanilla extract, and let the sauce cool.

-Store the sauce in the refrigerator for up to 2 weeks, covered.
+Store the sauce in the refrigerator for up to two weeks, covered.

 How to Use

 Keep this sauce on hand throughout the year, as it is a low-fat treat, and a little bit goes a long way.
 There are many ways to enjoy its sweet, creamy taste: